ishahid/django-gdm/README.rst

 Genealogy Data Models
 =====================

-*GDM* is a set of simple Django models for Genealogy based data structures (family trees).
+*GDM* is a set of simple Django models for genealogy based data structures (family trees).

 Quick start